cmstead/js-refactor/README.md

 **Convert To Member Function** Converts a named function to a member function for an object prototype definition.

-**Convert To Named Function** Converts selected anonymous function assignment and converts it into a named function declaration.
+**Convert To Named Function** Converts selected anonymous function assignment or member function declaration and converts it into a named function declaration.
 Convert to named function only searches the first line of your selection and will only convert one function at a time.

 **Export Function** creates new export declaration for selected function or function name

+**Extract Variable** Creates new assigned variable declaration and extracts repeated values.

 **Wrap In Condition** Wraps selected code in an if statement, adding indentation as necessary